jariperttunen/lukeghg/INSTALL_AND_USAGE.md

 - --end: The end year of the scenario inventory

-- --keys: If present maintain notation keys.
-Default: the notation keys are set to number zero.

 - --GWP: Global warming potential for CH4 and N2O, possible values AR4 (GHG inventory) or AR5 (default)

 For the sample command line set your working directory to